You Might Be Using Mouthwash Wrong – Here's How to Know

-My dental-health routine includes brushing and flossing then rinsing with mouthwash twice a day – but I just learned that timing those tasks properly should be an important part of my regimen, too.
+My dental-health routine includes brushing and flossing, and then rinsing with mouthwash twice a day – but I just learned that timing those tasks properly should be an important part of my regimen, too.

-She adds that rinsing with mouthwash between meals or at random times in the day (rather than right after brushing) could help to maximise the effectiveness of your rinse.
+She added that rinsing with mouthwash between meals or at random times in the day (rather than right after brushing) could help to maximize the effectiveness of your rinse.

 I was right about how often I use mouthwash, though.
-Dr. Garg suggests swishing about four teaspoons of mouthwash for 30 seconds before spitting it out 1-2 times a day.
-And for the best results, she suggests not eating, drinking, or rinsing with water within 30 minutes after.
+Dr. Garg suggested swishing about four teaspoons of mouthwash for 30 seconds before spitting it out one to two times a day.
+And for the best results, she suggested not eating, drinking, or rinsing with water within 30 minutes after.

-Using a fluoride mouthwash can be beneficial, too – the ingredient can help strengthen enamel to prevent it from forming cavities, she adds.
+Using a fluoride mouthwash can be beneficial, too – the ingredient can help strengthen enamel to prevent it from forming cavities, she added.